Ph.D. Brown University (2011)

 Chris received his PhD from Brown University in 2011 where he was awarded the Presidential Excellence in Teaching Award, a distinction given to one graduate student at the university each academic year.
 He joined the English Department at Ithaca College in 2011, and teaches introductions to postcolonial and contemporary literatures, as well as upper division courses on the South African novel, and on the emergent genre of the global novel.
 He is the co-director, with the novelist Eleanor Henderson, of Ithaca's New Voices Festival, a three-day celebration of talented, early career writers.
 Now in its second year, New Voices brings eight writers of poetry, fiction, drama, and essay to campus each Spring for a series of readings and workshops.

 Chris's primary research field is contemporary postcolonial/Anglophone literature, especially those texts and authors that cross borders, geographic and otherwise, and become, willingly or not, works of "world" literature.
 Chris is particularly interested in the recent re-exploration of theories of world literature as applied to novels concerned with postcolonial politics.
 His research investigates translation as a conceptual model that explains how novels consider the world, and as well, how those same novels unwind the limitations that the world sets upon them.
-Chris is currently writing articles on the theoretical and philosophical concept of the limit in Ishiguro's Never Let Me Go, and on the impossibility of translating the contemporary in Vladislavic's The Restless Supermarket.
+Chris is currently writing articles on the theoretical and philosophical concept of the limit in Ishiguro's Never Let Me Go, corporate bodies and literary limits, and on contemporaneity in Ivan Vladislavic's The Restless Supermarket.
 Chris is working on a book manuscript entitled, “At the Limit: The Impossible, Unfinishable Work of World Literature."

 "An Interview with Patrick Flanery," Contemporary Literature.
 Madison: U Wisconsin Press.
 September 2013 54:427-458